Haitians protest rising insecurity; some attack a plane

 Chery, the police inspector, said a group of people had gotten onto the terminal’s tarmac, attacked the plane and set it on fire.

 A video posted in social media showed some people on the plane’s fuselage while the red-and-white aircraft was moving on the tarmac, and others running alongside it.
-Chery said he didn’t know why they attacked it, but that police were sent to try to control the situation.
+Chery said he didn’t know why they attacked it.

+Agape Flights, a Christian ministry transporting supplies to missionaries in Haiti, the Dominican Republic and the Bahamas, said in a statement that “Our team is safe.”

+It said Agape’s Chieftain aircraft was destroyed and they are preparing to bring the ministry’s team back to the U.S.

 People also protested in Haiti’s capital of Port-au-Prince, where some burned tires.
 Protesters also criticized how Henry has not been able to control insecurity.